-Amortization of interest is recognized as part of Others under Selling and Administrative Expense account in the 2021 statement of comprehensive income (see Note 12).
+Amortization of interest is recognized as part of Others under Selling and Administrative Expense account in the statements of comprehensive income (see Note 12).
 The lease liability is secured by the related underlying asset (see Note 9.1).
-The undiscounted maturity analysis of lease liability as at March 31, 2021 is as follows:
+The undiscounted maturity analysis of lease liability is as follows: